Ongore99/clean-architecture/README.md

 }
 ```
 <br>
 Domain Project is also using Fluent Validation to Validate Entities before do any manipulation with them.
 Use Domain validation to write common rules for some entities.
-For example: Before do manipulation with account, check whether the balance is not < 0.
+For example: Before do manipulation with account, check whether the balance is not < 0.<br><br>

+Configs are here:```src/WebApi/Common/Extensions/FluentValidationServices/FluentValidationServiceExtension.cs```